rune-rs/rune/book/src/pattern_matching.md

 == () (281.3µs)
 ```

-In contrast to ignoring, we cal also *bind* the value to a variable that is then
+In contrast to ignoring, we can also *bind* the value to a variable that is then
 in scope of the match arm.

 ```rune